javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 Just treat any comparison with `undefined/null` except the strict equality `===` with an exceptional care.

 Don't use comparisons `>= > < <=` with a variable which may be `null/undefined`, unless you are really sure what you're doing.
-If a variable can have such values, then check it separately.
+If a variable can have such values, then check for them separately.

 ## Summary